Artist Collective

 Gerry Gooderham-Photographer

-Gerry is a passionate Canadian photographer and urban explorer.
-Gerry is very active in the Photography community and the business of photography.
-Gerry is passionate across a wide spectrum of photographic genres but specifically is interested in Artistic Landscapes and Creative Portraits.
-He loves to share and educate people in the art of Photography through workshops and personal or group sessions.
+Gerry is a passionate Professional Fine Art Photographer and urban explorer.
+Raised in Temagami since 1953 and moved here full time in 1972 Gerry creates amazing Artistic Landscapes, outstanding astrophotography and inspirational Creative Portraits.
+He is very active in the photography community and the business of photography.
+Gerry loves to share and educate people in the art of Photography through workshops and personal and group sessions.
+Gerry has many projects he is involved in.

 Heather Reid-Painter